bacalhau-project/docs.bacalhau.org/docs/getting-started/installation.md

 15:44:21.17 | INF ipfs/downloader.go:195 > Combining shard from output volume 'outputs' to final location: '/tmp/myfolder'
 ```

-:::Note
+:::note

 This command prints out a number of verbose logs- these are meant for Bacalhau developers.
 You can safely ignore them, per [issue #614](https://github.com/filecoin-project/bacalhau/issues/614))

 :::

 At this point, the outputs have been downloaded locally and we are ready to inspect them.
 Each job creates 3 useful artifacts: the `stdout` and `stderr` files, as well as a `volumes/` directory.

 For the scope this of this guide, we will only look at the `stdout` file, but in a real world scenario, you should also look at output data stored within the `volumes/` directory.
 The `shards/` folder can be ignored.

 ```
 ❯ ls -l